 The choir sings at the 8.00 am service and the repertoire is a mix of traditional anthems and contemporary choral compositions.
 There is a great friendship among the members who find joy and blessing in using their vocal talents in worship.
-New members are always welcome at practice at 7.30pm on Thursday nights.
-Previous choral experience is desirable but not essential, but it is preferable if you can read music.
+New members are always welcome at practice at 4.30 pm on Thursday afternoons.
+Previous choral experience is desirable but not essential, but it is an advantage if you can read music.

-The choir is conducted by Rhelma Morton and accompanied by Peter Crane on either the church’s beautifully restored pipe organ or the piano.
-Peter is vitally involved in the musical life of the Redlands and is a member of the Accompanists Guild of Queensland.
+Over recent years the choir has been conducted by Rhelma Morton and accompanied by Peter Crane on either the church’s beautifully restored pipe organ or the piano.
+Peter has been organist/pianist at Cleveland Uniting for over 25 years, is vitally involved in the musical life of the Redlands.
+He is a music co-convenor with the Redlands Eisteddfod, which is in its 22nd year of Encouraging Today’s Youth.

 Contact Form